ruby-china/rails-guides/source/active_support_core_extensions.md

 There's also the destructive version `String#squish!`.

-Note that it handles both ASCII and Unicode whitespace like mongolian vowel separator (U+180E).
+Note that it handles both ASCII and Unicode whitespace.

 NOTE: Defined in `active_support/core_ext/string/filters.rb`.